whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_1.md

 _Image: Data collection script in the terminal._

-_Note: The trailing number `85922583` at the end of this script is the WOF ID for [San Francisco](https://whosonfirst.mapzen.com/spelunker/id/85922583/#10/37.7850/-122.7278).
+_Note: The trailing number `85922583` at the end of this script is the `wof:id` for [San Francisco](https://whosonfirst.mapzen.com/spelunker/id/85922583/#10/37.7850/-122.7278).
 When running this script, make sure to update that ID with whatever record you need neighbourhood geometries for.
-An ID is a unique identifier for records in WOF.
-Each record in WOF has an ID.
-To find the ID for your city, search the [Spelunker](https://whosonfirst.mapzen.com/spelunker) and copy the ID._
+A `wof:id` is a unique identifier for records in WOF.
+Each record in WOF has a `wof:id`.
+To find the `wof:id` for your city, search the [Spelunker](https://whosonfirst.mapzen.com/spelunker) and copy the `wof:id`._

 **Voilà!** We have a .geojson of WOF neighbourhood records in San Francisco!
-By changing the trailing ID (explained below), you can collect neighbourhood records for your own locality (city).
+By changing the trailing `wof:id` (explained below), you can collect neighbourhood records for your own locality (city).

 To better understand what we're requesting of our command, here is a breakdown of exactly what is included:

 * **`python`**  Used to invoke python
-* **`WOF-csv-to-feature-collection`**  The python script that collects WOF records.
+* **`wof-csv-to-feature-collection`**  The python script that collects WOF records.
-* **`-p /PATH/whosonfirst-data/data`** sets the path to the local copy of all the WOF data.
+* **`-p /PATH/whosonfirst-data/data`** sets the path to the local copy of your `whosonfirst-data` repository.
 You will need to update this PATH depending on where you checked the file out.
-* **`-c /PATH/whosonfirst-data/meta/WOF-neighbourhood-latest.csv`** The metafile for the placetype you are interested in - neighbourhood.
+* **`-c /PATH/whosonfirst-data/meta/wof-neighbourhood-latest.csv`** The metafile for the placetype you are interested in - neighbourhood.
 You will need to update this PATH depending on where you checked the file out.
 * **`--aliases /usr/local/mapzen/whosonfirst-properties/aliases/property_aliases.json`** Pulling in various aliases for attribute fields for your output file.
 * **`-o ~/Desktop/SFNeighbourhoods.geojson`** Your output file.
 * **`--slim`** Option parser to limit property export to subset (roughly those in the CSV file) and reduce file size.
-* **`--slim-template`** Option parser to trim key names to fit Esri Shapefile format (10 charachter length limit).
+* **`--slim-template`** Option parser to trim key names to fit ESRI Shapefile format (10 charachter length limit).
 * **`external_editor`** Return only necessary attribute fields for neighbourhood edits.
-* **`-f 85922583`** ID of the locality you need neighbourhood records for, found by searching our [Spelunker](https://whosonfirst.mapzen.com/spelunker).
+* **`-f 85922583`** `wof:id` of the locality you need neighbourhood records for, found by searching our [Spelunker](https://whosonfirst.mapzen.com/spelunker).

 **About the `external_editor` option:**
 * This option was created for our neighbourhood editors and exports only relevant and required record attributes for WOF neighbourhood records.
 All required attributes (and applicable optional attributes) should be included when filing your PR of updated neighbourhood records.
 The `external_editor` attribute fields include: